 These challenges are compounded by the incomplete realization of human rights of those who are left behind in Costa Rica, namely women, children and adolescents, indigenous peoples, Afro-descendants, people with disabilities, migrants, refugees and the LGBTI population.
 Gender equality, tolerance and respect for sexual diversity, as well as combatting discrimination, violence, racism and xenophobia, require public policies and more effective institutional responses focused on inclusion of the most excluded and vulnerable, and social programs effectively meeting their specific needs, all for the purpose of leaving no one behind.
-This programme consider an intersectional gender, intercultural and geographic approach in order to leave no one behind.
+This programme considers an intersectional gender, intercultural and geographic approach in order to leave no one behind.

 To ensure compliance with rights, achieve human development, and crystallize the 2030 Agenda in effective policies, Costa Rica needs to advance in equity and social integration of women.
 It is necessary to address the gender gaps in the labor market, which are a structural problem.
 Women in Costa Rica face a triple barrier: insertion (participation in the labor force), selection (access to employment), and valuation (wage gap).
 But also, there is a long list of challenges and intersecting disadvantages, such as: 1) a high wage gap (27 percent in the private sector and 7 percent in the public sector); 2) 80 percent of households in poverty targeted by the EPD are headed by a woman; 3) low labour participation (52.6 percent participation rate of women versus 75.7 percent of men)3; 3) a disproportionate amount of time spent on household chores and unpaid care at home (averaging 25.6 hours per week for men and 74.4 for women)4 and 4) structural exclusion from financing and land tenure: according to the last Agricultural Census (2014), only 16 percent of producers are women, and of the 93,017 existing farms, only 10,931 are led by women.
 Only 60.4 percent of women versus 72.9 percent of men have social security coverage (% of the workforce)5; the difference of 12.5 percentage points is the highest in Latin America6.
 It is also estimated that 42.5 percent of the population 65 years of age and older does not have a pension or salary.
 Disaggregated by sex, this percentage is 25.9% for men and 56.9% for women7.
+Other relevant gaps include higher unemployment rates for women (20.8%) than men (12,2%), also reflected in underemployment rates (16,7% for women versus 13.9% for men)8.